TheGamerASD/AWBW-Design-Maps-Improved/README.md

 ![](https://github.com/TheGamerASD/AWBW-Design-Maps-Improved/blob/main/images/infopanel.png)

 The info panel appears below the map and shows information about the map in the map editor.
+You can also see the total income, income per country, and income per base of the map.
 ### Refreshless Saving

 ![](https://github.com/TheGamerASD/AWBW-Design-Maps-Improved/blob/main/images/asyncsave.png)